yungsocrates/HRSS/README.md

 - **Borough Reports**: Detailed analysis for each NYC borough with modern, elegant styling
 - **District Reports**: Individual district performance with enhanced data presentation and responsive design
 - **School Reports**: Granular analysis for every school with professional layout, improved tables, and comprehensive comparison features
+- **Bold Typography**: Enhanced visual hierarchy with bold report titles throughout the dashboard
+- **Consistent Branding**: NYC Public Schools logo displayed prominently on all reports with correct sizing and positioning

 ### 📈 Visualizations
 - **Pie Charts**: Distribution of filled/unfilled positions by classification